CMU-SAFARI/SeGraM/README.md

 ## Datasets

+We evaluate SeGraM using the latest major release of the human genome assembly, GRCh38, as the starting reference genome.
+To incorporate known genetic variations and thus form a genome graph, we use 7 VCF files for HG001-007 from the GIABproject (v3.3.2).
+Across the 24 graphs generated (one for each chromosome; 1–22, X, Y), in total, we have 20.4M nodes, 27.9 M edges, 3.1B sequence characters, and 7.1M variations.

+For the read datasets, we generate four sets of long reads (i.e., PacBio and ONT datasets) using PBSIM2 and three sets of short reads (i.e., Illumina datasets) using Mason.
+For the PacBio and ONT datasets, we have reads of length 10kbp, each simulated with 5% and 10% error rates.
+The Illumina datasets have reads of length 100bp, 150bp, and 250bp, each simulated with a 1% error rate.
+Each dataset has 10,000 reads.

 All our prepared datasets can be downloaded from [this link](https://drive.google.com/file/d/18eSrcC1mCRCy9TUI2xvq8MH3mWykEunV/view?usp=sharing).
 The unzipped directory has the following structure:

 ```
 └── datasets
   └── graphs